Aiven-Open/klaw-docs/docs/docs/concepts/switch-teams.rst

 Switch Teams
 ============

+In Klaw, users can easily switch between teams, enhancing collaboration and flexibility on the platform.
+Switching teams provide users access to various dashboards, analytics, activity logs, and other relevant views, thereby increasing productivity.
+Additionally, users can switch between teams as needed, improving their ability to work effectively within the Klaw platform, particularly when creating or approving requests.

-Klaw allows users to switch between teams.
+To switch between teams in Klaw,

-- User profile always has a base team, and a list of teams which can be switched to.
-- Switch teams list should always contain the base team
-- User can switch teams with a drop down provided in the Klaw portal - header section.
-- Switching to a different team, updates the base team of the profile.
-- This provides users some flexibility to users when creating or approving requests by switching team
-- Get a different Dashboard/Analytics/ActivityLog and more relevant views-
+* Users must have the switch teams option enabled in their profile.
+A user's profile must also include the user's base team and a list of available teams for switching.
+To learn how to enable switch teams, see :doc:`Enable and use Switch Teams in Klaw <../howto/howto/teams/switch-teams>`.
-- Only a superadmin with 'ADD_EDIT_DELETE_USERS' permission can enable a user profile to switch teams
+* Only superadmin or a user with ``ADD_EDIT_DELETE_USERS`` permission can enable a user profile to switch teams,
+* Once the option to switch teams is enabled, users can easily switch between teams using the dropdown menu located in the header section of the Klaw portal.

 .. note::
-   Any request raised cannot be approved by the same user in Klaw.
+   A user who raises a request cannot approve the same request.